Sydney-Informatics-Hub/Germline-ShortV/README.md

 The Germline-ShortV workflow implements GATK 4’s Best Practices for Germline short variant discovery (SNPs + indels) in a scatter-gather fashion on NCI Gadi.
 This workflow requires sample BAM files, which can be obtained from the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline.
 Optimisations for scalability and parallelization have been performed on the human reference genome GRCh38/hg38 + ALT contigs.
 Germline-ShortV can be applied to other model and non-model organisms (including non-diploid organisms), with some modifications as described below.

-## Human datasets
+## Human datasets: GRCh38/hg38 + ALT contigs reference

 There are six PBS jobs included in Germline-ShortV for samples which have been aligned to the human reference genome (GRCh38/hg38 + ALT contigs) using the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline.
 The first job “HaplotypeCaller” calls raw SNPs and indels at 3,200 evenly-sized genomic intervals and multiple samples in parallel.
 “GatherVCFs” gathers per interval VCF files into per sample GVCF files, operating at multiple samples in parallel.
 We recommend backing up per sample GVCFs into the University of Sydney’s Research Data Store or similar.
 The sample GVCFs can be included in “Joint-calling” jobs in future projects as more samples are sequenced and are included in your cohort, saving compute resources.

 “Joint calling” includes three PBS jobs and commences with multiple per sample GVCF files generated from the two jobs in “Variant calling”.
 The job “GenomicsDBImport” consolidates sample GVCFs into databases and “GenotypeGVCFs” joint-calls variants at the pre-defined 3,200 genomic intervals in parallel.
 The resulting multiple-sample VCFs obtained for 3,200 intervals are then gathered with GatherVCFs to obtain a single cohort VCF file.
 Variants in the cohort VCF file are filtered and refined, first by removing sites with excess heterozygosity (indicative of technical artefacts).
 GATK’s variant quality score recalibration (VQSR) methods including the tools VariantRecalibrator and ApplyVQSR are then applied to SNPs and indels separately.
 VQSR is a machine learning method that uses high quality variant resources (1000 Genomes, omni, hapmap) as a training set to profile properties of probable true variants from technical artefacts.
 Variant calling metrics are then obtained from the Analysis ready cohort VCFs containing SNPs and indels.
 These files should be backed up before proceeding with downstream analysis.

+### Excluded sites

+By default, some genomic sites that significantly impede on compute performance are excluded from calling.
+Excluded sites are listed in the Delly group's [sv_repeat_telomere_centromere.bed](https://gist.github.com/chapmanb/4c40f961b3ac0a4a22fd) file.
+The BED file contains:

+* telemeres
+* centromeres
+* chrUn (unplaced)
+* chrUn_XXXXX_decoy (decoy)
+* chrN_XXXXX_random (unlocalized)
+* chrEBV

 # Set up

-## GRCh38/hg38 + ALT contigs

-The Germline-ShortV pipeline works seamlessly with the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline.
+The Germline-ShortV pipeline works seamlessly with the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline and human datasets using the GRCh38/hg38 + ALT contigs reference.
 The scripts use relative paths, so correct set-up is important.

 Upon completion of [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM):

 1. Change to the working directory where your final bams were created.
 * ensure you have a `<cohort>.config` file, that is a tab-delimited file including `#SampleID	LabSampleID	SeqCentre	Library(default=1)` (the same config or a subset of samples from the config used in [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) is perfect).
-Sample GVCFs and multi-sample VCFs will be created for samples included in <cohort>.config.
-Sample ID's must end in -B or -N (this is to denote that they are normal, not tumour samples).
+Sample GVCFs and multi-sample VCFs will be created for samples included in `<cohort>.config`.
 * ensure you have a `Final_bams` directory, containing `<labsampleid>.final.bam` and `<labsampleid>.final.bai` files. <labsampleid> should match LabSampleID column in your `<cohort>.config` file.
  * ensure you have `References` directory from [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM).
 This contains input data required for Germline-ShortV (ordered and pre-definted intervals and reference variants)
 2. Clone this respository by `git clone https://github.com/Sydney-Informatics-Hub/Germline-ShortV.git`